Are people with short fingers or small hands doomed to play kid’s size guitars?

-Just because it has Junior in its model name, it doesn’t mean it’s a kid’s toy.
+Just because it has Junior in its model name, it doesn’t mean it’s a little kid’s toy.
 Adults on the petite side or older children beginning to play will find the JR1 extremely suitable for their learning curves.

-It’s also a great guitar that players can hit the road with thanks to its 3/4-size body.
+It’s also a top guitar that players can hit the road with thanks to its 3/4-size body.
 Speaking of body, it has the dreadnought shape, but it’s scaled down to sport a shallow body, light weight, and 21 1/4″ scale length.

 We have a parlor guitar that most people will feel right at home with.
 It’s not bulky, has a 24.75″ scale length, and a 43 mm nut width.
 Although it has a smaller body shape, it’s not a kid’s guitar, however, 10-12-year old’s can play it without it being too small.

-This instrument also has Fender’s Easy-to-Play neck and rolled fret edges making it finger-friendly, especially for beginners.
+This instrument also has Fender’s Easy-to-Play neck and rolled fret edges making it short finger-friendly, especially for beginners.
 Quality goes up another notch with the solid spruce top that has scalloped X bracing.

 For a relatively cheap guitar, it’s got a lot going for it.
-Thanks to its size, it will also make a good companion for a traveling guitarist with decent performance thanks to the added quality.
+Thanks to its size, it will also make a good little companion for a traveling guitarist with decent performance thanks to the added quality.

 Big Baby Taylor BT1

 Welcome to the middle ground between a Baby Taylor and a full-size dreadnought.
 The BT1 is a 3/4-size guitar and is one of the largest in the small-bodied guitar category.
 Obviously, because it’s a Taylor, the price jump isn’t so small if you’re thinking of staying in the $100 range.
-This guitar will put into the Under $500 bracket, but it’s not without reason.
+This guitar will put it into the under $500 bracket, but it’s not without reason.

 The BT1 has a solid spruce top, 15/16th-size dreadnought body, and a 42.8 mm nut width.
 It still has a 25 1/2″ scale length, so it looks like a big guitar, but it’s still less bulky and easier to handle for those after a slightly smaller body.